DeveloppeurPascal/Delphi-FMX-Game-Snippets/README.md

 [Cette page en français.](LISEZMOI.md)

+> [!WARNING]
+> Following Microsoft's decision to merge GitHub into its AI division in the summer of 2025, I have decided to stop maintaining the repositories here.
+I will update this repository from time to time by copying the missing changes from the main repository, which is now on [Codeberg](https://codeberg.org/PatrickPremartin/Delphi-FMX-Game-Snippets).

 Examples of what is done when developing video games: sprite management, background music, sound effects, animations, ...

 Projects are developed under Delphi with its FireMonkey multiplatform framework to run our projects under Windows, macOS, iOS, Android and Linux from the same code base.